madurangasiriwardena/2025-CMB-iam-tutorial/b2b/README.md

 Visit the sample application at `http://localhost:3002/?orgId=<org-id>`.
 Replace `<org-id>` with the organization id retrieved from the console.

-1. Click on the Get Started to get started.
+1. Click on "Get Started".
 2. You will get a Sign In prompt and click on the Sign In With SSO at the bottom of the menu.
 3. Provide the WorkLink as the Name of the Organization and click Submit.
 4. Use admin user credentials (`admin@worklink.com`) created to login to the application.